davecurryco/mystic-spheres/Tortukal.md

 Tortukal is a raucous town serving pirates and smugglers who sail the Kheraz Coast.
 It is built at the head of a sheltered harbor on the ruins of an ancient walled city.
 Tortukal is bordered on two sides by jungle and on one side by swamp.
 It is, for practical purposes, only accessible by the harbor.
 The jungle that surrounds the town on three sides teems with native Quetalpa tribesmen.
 Their chief accepts tribute to allow the town to operate unmolested.
 Boatmen from the town trade game and other staples along the river, but the tribesmen do not suffer intruders on their territory.

 There are surprisingly few Quetalpa among the town's population, but there are many Khemez, Juchen, and even Ahlrain residents.
 Ahlrain and Kwanshali are commonly found in the crews of pirate and smuggler ships and Aili are not infrequently among them.
-Slaves, mostly Kwanshali and Khemez, perform most of the laborious tasks.
+Freed slaves, mostly Kwanshali and Khemez, perform most of the laborious tasks.

 **Settlement Name:** Tortukal
 **Population:**	4,778